nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 :code:`performer` Refers to the user that initiated creation of the consent record.
 In the first stage this will be a **Practitioner**, where the **patient** or **relatedPerson** will follow in a later stage.
 In the case the user does not have a valid Nuts identifier but acts on behalf of an organization, an **organization** is referenced.
-If a valid identifier is not present, :code:`display` must be present in the reference and must list the initials and name of the user.
+:code:`display` must not be present in the reference.

 .. note::